hstegemo/student_grades/README.md

-# student_grades from a lecture assignment
+# student_grades from a assignment